Men Behind the Sun

-Men Behind the Sun (黑太陽731, literally Black Sun: 731, also sometimes called Man Behind the Sun) is a 1988 Hong Kong historical exploitation horror film directed by T. F. Mou, and written by Mei Liu, Wen Yuan Mou and Dun Jing Teng.
-The film is a graphic depiction of the war atrocities committed by the Japanese at Unit 731, the secret biological weapons experimentation unit of the Imperial Japanese Army during World War II.
-It details the various cruel medical experiments Unit 731 inflicted upon Chinese and Siberian prisoners towards the end of the war.
+Men Behind the Sun (黑太陽731, literally Black Sun: 731, also sometimes called Man Behind the Sun) is a 1988 Hong Kong historical horror film directed by T. F. Mou and written by Mei Liu, Wen Yuan Mou and Dun Jing Teng.
+The film is a graphic depiction of the war atrocities committed by the Empire of Japan at Unit 731, the secret biological weapons experimentation unit of the Imperial Japanese Army during the Second Sino-Japanese War.
+It details the various cruel medical experiments Unit 731 conducted on Chinese and ethnic Russian prisoners towards the end of the war.

-It is the first film to be classified "level III" (equivalent to the US rating NC-17) in Hong Kong.
+It was the first film to be classified "level III" (equivalent to the US rating NC-17) in Hong Kong.